magnate3/raspberry-pi-os-qemu/docs/lesson01/rpi-os.md

 1. The C project structure

-2. The use of toolchain
+2. The use of cross-compilation toolchain

-3. Some arm64 assembly
+3. arm64 assembly (lightly)

 4. Basic knowledge on Rpi3 and its UART hardware

 ## Roadmap

 Create a Makefile project.
-Add bare minimum boot code.
+Add bare minimum code for boot.
 Initialize the UART hardware.
 Send characters to the UART registers.

 ## **Terms**

 1. Strictly speaking, this baremetal program is not a "kernel".
 We nevertheless call it so for ease of explanation.

 2. "Raspberry Pi" means the actual Rpi3 hardware.
 "QEMU" means the Rpi3 platform as emulated by QEMU.
-In case the hardware behaves differently from QEMU, we will explain.
+We will explain details where the real hardware behaves differently from QEMU.

 ## Project structure

-The source code of each experiment has the same structure.
+Of all the subsequent experiments, the kernel source code has the same structure.
 1. **Makefile** We will use the [make](http://www.math.tau.ac.il/~danha/courses/software1/make-intro.html) utility to build the kernel. `make`'s behavior is configured by a Makefile, which contains instructions on how to compile and link the source code.
 1. **src** This folder contains all of the source code.
 1. **include** All of the header files are placed here.